Granada (video game): Development and release

 Granada was created by Wolf Team over the course of two years, serving as their ninth title to be developed and published for the Sharp X68000 after Arcshu: Kagerō no Jidai o Koete.
 In a 1990 interview with Japanese publication Micom BASIC Magazine, the company and its members recounted about the creation process of the game, with designer and writer Kazuyoshi Inoue stating that Namco's Grobda and Assault were influences on the title, as co-designer and programmer Toshio Toyota was a fan of arcade games, while Toyota himself also claimed the team revisited some of the larger sprites until those they felt satisfied with were used in the final product.
 Producer Masahiro Akishino also stated the game became their first project that placed heavy emphasis on gameplay instead of plot, as he felt that previously published Wolf Team titles had poorly balanced sections in terms of structure.
 Composers Masaaki Uno, Motoi Sakuraba and Yasunori Shiono were responsible for co-writing the soundtrack, while Uno stated that the project was also the company's first commercial title to present full MIDI support.

 Granada was first released for the X68000 on 20 April 1990.
 Early previews showcased a different GUI design during gameplay, before the game was ultimately polished prior to release.
-The game was ported to the Sega Genesis seven months later and was first released in Japan on 16 November by Wolf Team, serving as their second title for the platform after Final Zone, then in North America a month later by Renovation Products and finally in Brazil by Tectoy during the same period.
-A European release of the Sega Genesis version was planned to be published by UbiSoft as a result of a multi-game licensing deal with Renovation, however it was never officially released in the region for unknown reasons.
+The game was ported to the Sega Genesis seven months later and was first released in Japan on 16 November by Wolf Team, serving as their second title for the platform after Final Zone, then in North America a month later by Renovation Products and finally in Brazil by Tec Toy during the same period.
+A European release of the Sega Genesis version was planned to be published by UbiSoft as a result of a multi-game licensing deal with Renovation, but was never officially released in the region for unknown reasons.

 Both the original X68000 version and the later Genesis port are similar but have a number of key differences between each other such as the latter having a smaller color palette that lead to sprites being recolored in different ways, lack of both introductory and intermission sequences and minor level redesigns compared with the original, among other changes.
 However, the Genesis port retains most of the special effects featured in the original X68000 version, includes a brand-new seventh level and runs at a higher frame rate but suffers a greater amount of slowdown.
 The original X68000 version has since been re-released in digital form for Microsoft Windows through D4 Enterprise's Project EGG service on 21 February 2004.
-The Genesis version of Granada is planned to be included as part of the Renovation Collection 1 compilation for Evercade, marking its first official appearance in European regions.
+The Genesis version of Granada is included as part of the Renovation Collection 1 compilation for Evercade, marking its first official appearance in European regions.